-- (D) A statement that any representations made by the seller on the written residential disclosure report shall not constitute a warranty to the buver. - (E) A statement that the written residential disclosure report is not a substitute for inspections, tests and other methods of determining the physical condition of property. - (F) Information concerning environmental matters such as lead, radon, subsurface sewage disposal and such other topics as the Commissioner of Consumer Protection may determine would be of interest to a buyer. - (G) A statement that information concerning the residence address of a person convicted of a crime may be available from law enforcement agencies or the Department of Public Safety and that the Department of Public Safety maintains a site on the Internet listing information about the residence address of persons required to register under section 54-251, 54-252, 54-253 or 54-254, who have so registered. - (H) If the property is located in a common interest community, whether the property is subject to any community or association dues or fees. - (I) Whether, during the seller's period of ownership, there is or has ever been an underground storage tank located on the property, and, if there is or was, if it has been removed.
-If such underground storage tank has been removed, such seller shall state when it was removed, who removed it and shall provide any and all written documentation of such removal within the seller's possession and control. - (J) A statement that the prospective purchaser should consult with the municipal building official in the municipality in which the property is located to confirm that building permits and certificates of occupancy have been issued for work on the property, where applicable. - (K) A statement that the prospective purchaser should have the property inspected by a licensed home inspector. - (L) A question as to whether the seller is aware of any prior or pending litigation, government agency or administrative action, order or lien on the premises related to the release of any hazardous substance. - (M) Whether there are smoke detectors and carbon monoxide detectors located in a dwelling on the premises, the number of such detectors, whether there have been any problems with such detectors and an explanation of any such problems. - (e) On or after January 1, 1996, the Commissioner of Consumer Protection shall make available the residential disclosure report prescribed in accordance with the provisions of this section and sections 20-327c to 20-327e, inclusive, to the division of real estate, all municipal town clerks, the Connecticut Association of Realtors, Inc., and any other person or institution that the commissioner believes would aid in the dissemination and distribution of such form.
-The commissioner shall also cause information concerning such form and the completion of such form to be disseminated in a manner best calculated, in the commissioner's judgment, to reach members of the public, attorneys and real estate licensees.
+- (D) A statement that any representations made by the seller on the written residential disclosure report shall not constitute a warranty to the buyer. - (E) A statement that the written residential disclosure report is not a substitute for inspections, tests and other methods of determining the physical condition of property. - (F) A statement that information concerning the residence address of a person convicted of a crime may be available from law enforcement agencies or the Department of Emergency Services and Public Protection and that the Department of Emergency Services and Public Protection maintains a site on the Internet listing information about the residence address of persons required to register under section 54-251, 54-252, 54-253 or 54-254, who have so registered. - (G) A statement that the prospective purchaser should consult with the municipal building official in the municipality in which the property is located to confirm that building permits and certificates of occupancy have been issued for work on the property, where applicable. - (H) A statement that the prospective purchaser should have the property inspected by a licensed home inspector. - (e)(1) On and after January 1, 2017, the Commissioner of Consumer Protection shall make available the residential disclosure report form prescribed in accordance with the provisions of this section and sections 20-327c to 20-327e, inclusive, to the Division of Real Estate, all municipal town clerks, the Connecticut Association of Realtors, Inc., and any other person or institution that the commissioner believes would aid in the dissemination and distribution of such form.
+The commissioner shall also cause information concerning such form and the completion of such form to be disseminated in a manner best calculated, in the commissioner's judgment, to reach members of the public, attorneys and real estate licensees. - (2) The commissioner shall submit any recommendations for material changes to the form of the written residential disclosure report to the joint standing committee of the General Assembly having cognizance of matters relating to real estate.
+No such changes to the form shall be effective unless enacted by the General Assembly, except the commissioner may update the form each October first to correct any technical errors in or make format changes to such form.